dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

 2. **Import and View Schedule**
     - **Overview**:
         1. Create Schedule: The system must allow the user to generate a blank schedule
-        2. Update Schedule: The system must allow the user to import their schedule from Workday
+        2. Import Schedule: The system must allow the user to import their schedule from Workday
         3. View Schedule: The system must allow the user to view their schedule in a clear and understandable format
         4. Delete Schedule: The system must allow the user to delete an existing schedule